Home of Story Kettle

 ordinary pages – Generally there are two types of pages (95% are content and 5% index) and these are grouped into collections such as Treacle and OTTer.

 content pages contain stories and very few links.
 One story per content page.
-A multi-part story uses several content pages connected together with nextstory> and <back links, see Nurse.
+A multi-part story uses several content pages connected together with nextstory➤ links, see Nurse.

 index pages contain many links and little or no content.
 An index page links to content pages and/or other index pages.
 Most index pages are simple menus of story titles, lists of links to content pages.
+Every directory (folder) has at least one index page.
 The special index pages are described below.

 special pages – There are a small number of special index pages which are often updated:

-The home page links to all the special index pages and has no external links and no advertising (Don't go away!).
+The home page links to the special index pages and has no external links, other than advertising (Don't go away!).
 It should be updated frequently.

 about this site contains general information about the website, eg. copyright and the Privacy Policy.
 There is also an about you page.